JULIUS ISKI

 Cranberry Shortbread Cookies

 These are the most delicious buttery cookies.
-One important tip. since there are no eggs in the recipe it is vital to let the cookies cool on the backing sheet before moving.
-This give the cookie time to solidify.
+One important tip. since there are no eggs in the recipe it is vital to add the cornstarch and let the cookies cool on the baking sheet before moving.
+This gives the cookie time to solidify.
 There is no need to transfer them to a baking rack for cooling.
+Bake at 325 degrees.

-2 Sticks of chilled unsalted butter (1 cup)
+2 Sticks of chilled unsalted butter cubed (1 cup)

 Zest of one orange